-Patients may take medication, if necessary, to treat pain or uncomfortable sensations.
-The response to medications varies.
-Patients are advised to take the least amount of medication needed to reduce symptoms, to help prevent drug dependence and other side effects of chronic use.
+Medicines may be needed to treat pain or uncomfortable sensations.
+Because persons with alcoholic neuropathy have alcohol dependence problems, they are advised to take the least amount of medicine needed to reduce symptoms to help prevent drug dependence and other side effects of chronic use.

 Positioning or the use of a bed frame that keeps the covers off the legs may reduce pain for some people.

 Light-headedness or dizziness when standing up (orthostatic hypotension) may require several different treatments before finding one that successfully reduces symptoms.
 Treatments that may help include: